nobruin/loanapp/docs/development.md

 ### Application Configuration
 Default configuration is defined in `src/main/resources/application.yml`:
-- H2 in-memory database at `jdbc:h2:mem:loanappdb`
-- H2 console enabled at `/h2-console`
+- PostgreSQL as the primary database for development and production
 - Server runs on port `8080`

 ### Test Configuration
-Test configuration (`src/test/resources/application-test.yml`) uses an isolated in-memory DB and `create-drop` schema.
+Test configuration (`src/test/resources/application-test.yml`) uses an in-memory H2 database and `create-drop` schema for isolated integration tests only.

 ## Running the Application